han-xudong/libfrankapy/docs/source/api/robot.rst

 Robot API
 =========

-This module provides the main robot interface for LibFrankaPy.
+This module provides the main robot interface for libfrankapy.

 FrankaRobot Class
 -----------------